"I want to represent foreigners and immigrants in the City Council - for an open, inclusive and sustainable Helsinki. "

 One of the key challenges towards sustainability goals is transportation and mobility - sustainable modes of transport (such as public transport, biking, walking) should be prioritized over cars, e.g. through an improved cycling infrastructure and increased public transport connections.
 Helsinki should be a pioneer in the development of "Mobility as a Service"

 As an immigrant and foreigner living in Helsinki, I want to be the voice of all non-Finnish residents in Helsinki.
 Helsinki should be an open, international city, where integration is made easy through expanded support and services, and where it is possible to find a job or start a business without fluent Finnish skills.
+It should be possible to use English in all communications with public authorities, and institutions like the International House Helsinki should be strengthened.

 Sport and hobby services play a key role in the attractivity and life-quality of a city.
 Everyone should be able to afford hobbies and sports activities, and the city should increase its support for sports associations.
-But sport does not always happen in associations, and offerings with a low threshold such as outdoor gyms, ski tracks, (winter-) swimming places and football fields play a very important role in the city's sports infrastructure and should be further developed.
+But sport does not always happen in associations, and offerings with a low threshold such as outdoor gyms, ski tracks, (winter-) swimming places, ourtdoor gyms and football fields play a very important role in the city's sports infrastructure and should be further developed.